 8 Competition Categories

-Online Meeting (Instructions/Meeting Link)
+Remote Meeting (Instructions/Meeting Link)

 Newton, Boston, Gateway, and Stony Brook Camera Clubs are going camera-to-camera in a four way competition.
 There are 8 categories, and you can enter an image in one category, images in all categories, or anything in between.
 To make our best showing, we need YOU to participate.
 Each club will select their entry for each category from member submissions.
 The Multi-Club Competition event will be held on Tuesday, April 27, 2021, but we'll make our selections prior to the March 31st multi-club deadline.